Home Alone: Casting

 Macaulay Culkin (pictured in 1991) was the child star of the film.

 Hughes suggested to Columbus that they cast Macaulay Culkin as Kevin, because of his experience while shooting Uncle Buck (1989).
 Columbus met with 200 other actors for the part, as he felt it was his "directorial responsibility".
 John Mulaney was asked to audition for the role of Kevin after being scouted in a children's sketch comedy group, but his parents refused the opportunity.
 Columbus finally met with Culkin and agreed he was the right choice.

-After Robert De Niro and Jon Lovitz turned down the role of Harry, Joe Pesci accepted it.
+Before Catherine O'Hara and John Heard would be cast as the parents, considerations for the roles included Susan Sarandon, Kirstie Alley, Blythe Danner, Joanna Cassidy and Candice Bergen for Kate, and Sam Waterston, David Dukes and Danny Aiello for Peter.
+James Stewart and Vincent Gardenia had been considered for the role of Marley before Roberts Blossom was chosen.

+Robert De Niro was considered for the role of Harry, but after Jon Lovitz turned it down, Joe Pesci was cast.
+He informed the producers he was "offer only", so the producers did not audition him.
+Tim Curry, Joe Pantoliano and Zack Norman were also considered before Pesci ultimately accepted the role.
 The role of Uncle Frank was written for Kelsey Grammer, but was given to Gerry Bamman when Grammer was unavailable.

 Daniel Stern was cast as Marv, but before shooting started, he was told that the production schedule had been extended from six weeks to eight.
 He dropped out after as he would not be paid more for the extended schedule.
 Daniel Roebuck was hired to replace him, but after two days of rehearsal, Columbus felt he was lacking chemistry with Pesci and brought back Stern.
 Roebuck later said that, although he was upset to be fired from the production, he now believed the experience was "a little blip of unimportance".
 Chris Farley auditioned for the role of the Santa Claus impersonator, but he failed to impress Columbus.

 John Candy was available for only one day to film his scenes, which took 23 hours to shoot.
 He was paid only $414, since he did the film as a favor to Hughes.
 In return, he was the only actor Hughes allowed to go off-script; according to Columbus, all his dialogue was improvised.